 Additionally, we monitor on an ongoing basis our ability to utilize our deferred tax assets and whether there is a need for a related valuation allowance.
 In evaluating our ability to recover our deferred tax assets in the jurisdictions from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies and results of recent operations.
 For most of our foreign deferred tax assets, we consider it more likely than not that we will have sufficient taxable income to allow us to realize these deferred tax assets.
-However, in the event taxable income falls short of current expectations, we may need to establish a valuation allowance against such deferred tax assets.
-We have valuation allowances on select deferred tax assets in certain foreign jurisdictions, including Portugal.
+We have valuation allowances on select deferred tax assets in certain foreign jurisdictions.
 In prior years, we maintained a valuation allowance on all of our U.S. net deferred tax assets, including our U.S. net operating loss carryforwards.
 During the fourth quarter of 2017, we determined it was more likely than not that we will have sufficient taxable income to allow us to realize a substantial portion of our U.S. deferred tax assets.
-Our evaluation considered, among other factors, limitations on the deductibility of interest expense in connection with the Tax Act.
+Our evaluation considered, among other factors, the one-time transition tax, the new Global Intangible Low-Taxed Income ("GILTI") provision, and limitations on the deductibility of interest expense in connection with the Tax Act.

 ASC 740, Accounting for Income Taxes, requires companies to recognize the effect of tax law changes in the period of enactment even though the effective date for most provisions is for tax years beginning after December 31, 2017.
-Given the significance of the Tax Act, the SEC staff issued Staff Accounting Bulletin No. 118, which allows registrants to record provisional amounts during a one year "measurement period" similar to that used when accounting for business combinations.
+Given the significance of the Tax Act, the SEC staff issued Staff Accounting Bulletin No. 118 ("SAB 118"), which allows registrants to record provisional amounts during a one year "measurement period" similar to that used when accounting for business combinations.
 However, the measurement period is deemed to have ended earlier when the registrant has obtained, prepared and analyzed the information necessary to finalize its accounting.
-During the measurement period, impacts of the law are expected to be recorded at the time a reasonable estimate for all or a portion of the effects can be made, and provisional amounts can be recognized and adjusted as information becomes available, prepared or analyzed.
+During the measurement period, which ended during the fourth quarter of 2018, impacts of the law are expected to be recorded at the time a reasonable estimate for all or a portion of the effects can be made, and provisional amounts can be recognized and adjusted as information becomes available, prepared or analyzed.